CUUATS/lrtp2045/content/existing-conditions/demographics/index.md

 ylabel="Percentage of Population"
 title="Percentage of Population Living below the Poverty Level">}}

-From 2010 to 2015, all municipalities within the MPA witnessed an increase in the total combined percentage of zero vehicle households and households with limited access to a motor vehicle, except Savoy.
+Champaign, Urbana, Bondville, and Mahomet witnessed an increase in the percentage of zero vehicle households from 2010 to 2015.
 More than 8,000 households, or approximately fourteen percent of households within the urbanized area, had no access to motor vehicles.
-Urbana and Champaign have the highest percentages of households with limited access to a motor vehicle.
-Approximately forty percent of Urbana households and thirty percent of Champaign households do not own a motor vehicle, or live in households with limited access to a motor vehicle.
-Mahomet has experienced the most significant decrease in access to motor vehicles.
-The percentage of households without any motor vehicle in Mahomet more than doubled between 2010 and 2015, meanwhile the percentage of households with only limited access to vehicles also increased by about two percent.
+Mahomet and Urbana experienced the most significant decreases in access to motor vehicles.
+Approximately twenty-one percent of Urbana households do not own a motor vehicle, representing a three percent increase.
+Similarly, the percentage of households without any motor vehicle in Mahomet more than doubled between 2010 and 2015, representing more than a three percent increase from 2010.

 {{<table url="acs15-0cars.csv"
 title="Access to Motor Vehicles per Household"